St Austell Bay (electoral division)

 St Austell Bay (Cornish: Baya Ti war Dreth) was an electoral division of Cornwall in the United Kingdom which returned one member to sit on Cornwall Council between 2009 and 2021.
-It was abolished at the 2021 local elections, being succeeded by Mevagissey and St Austell Bay.
+It was abolished at the 2021 local elections, with most of its area being taken into the new Mevagissey and St Austell Bay division.
+A small area was absorbed into the new St Austell Bethel and Holmbush division.